godanny86/aem-guides-wknd/README.md

 # WKND Sites Project - Tutorial Branch

 You are on the Tutorial branch for the WKND Site.
 This branch contains chapter starter and solution code for the various chapters of the tutorial.
-The tutorial branch is organized based on the chapter with starting projects for AEM as a Cloud Service (`cloud`) and a project that is compatible with AEM 6.5/6.4 (`classic`)

 ```
 | 02-component-basics
     |-- start
     |-- solution
 | 03-pages-templates
-    |-- cloud
-        |-- start
-        |-- solution
-    |-- classic
     |-- start
     |-- solution
 | 04-front-end-workflow
 | 05-style-system
 | 06-custom-component